PRO PR GLOBE AWARDS organizing committee announced 27 winners for 2020

 The PRO PR GLOBE AWARDS are a program for rewarding individuals who, through their work, contribute to a better perception and positioning of the public relations profession locally and globally.
 It was founded in 2012 to mark the tenth anniversary of the PRO PR conference.
 It is specific in that it is intended primarily for individuals, not projects, but also because no application fees are required for the application.

-The awards ceremony will be held on September 11th, 2020 at Hotel Sotelia, Terme Olimia, Podčetrtek as part of the 18th edition of the International PRO PR Conference.
+The awards ceremony will be held on June 3d, 2022 at Hotel Sotelia, Terme Olimia, Podčetrtek as part of the 18th edition of the International PRO PR Conference.

 The PRO PR GLOBE AWARDS award also includes a unique statue to be created by the students of the Academy of Applied Arts from Rijeka for the occasion.